-The Pentecost story began at a Jewish reap home, and individuals were particularly urged to cheer before Jehovah with their families their workers, the Levite inside their entryways, the odder, the illegitimate, and the widow in the spot picked by God for his name, as they brought a through and through freedom presenting of their hand to Jehovah their God.
+The Pentecost story began at a Jewish reap home.
+Individuals were particularly urged to cheer before Jehovah with their families, their workers, the Levite inside their entryways, the odder, the illegitimate, and the widow in the spot picked by God for his name, as they brought complete and thorough freedom presenting of their hand to Jehovah their God.

-The normal meaning of the Pentecost is clarified from the occasions of the day kept in the Acts of the Apostles, section 2.
-Similarly, as the presence of God on Sinai was the birthday of the Jewish country, so was Pentecost the birthday of the Christian Church.
+The ordinary meaning of the Pentecost is clarified from the occasions of the day in the Acts of the Apostles, section 2.
+Similarly, as the presence of God on Sinai was the birthday of the Jewish country, so was Pentecost, the birthday of the Christian Church.

 What is the meaning of Pentecost in the Bible?

-Whenever the Holy Spirit happened upon the messengers and different adherents on the Day of Pentecost, the individuals who heard them were puzzled and inquired, “What does this mean?”
+Whenever the Holy Spirit happened upon the messengers and different adherents on the Day of Pentecost, the individuals who heard them were puzzled.
+They inquired, “What does this mean?”
 (2:12 to talk in tongues).
 The inquiry continues in our day.

 The meaning of Pentecost in the Bible is the Holy Spirit’s presence descending into the hearts and souls of the Apostle.
 The importance of Pentecost is God’s furnishing His congregation with the force of His Spirit so He will be celebrated among the countries.

-In many cases, the significance of Pentecost is that we ought to have a similar experience as the pupils, in particular, that we are to look for the submersion of the Holy Spirit and to talk in tongues.
+In many cases, the significance of Pentecost is that we ought to have a similar experience as the pupils, in particular, to look for the submersion of the Holy Spirit and to talk in tongues.
 You have presumably had different Christians ask you, as I have, “Have you gotten the sanctification of the Holy Spirit?”
 If you have not spoken in tongues, they are anxious to assist you with having this experience for yourself.
-We as a whole need to answer scripturally, considering the unique circumstance, What is the importance of Pentecost?
+We need to answer scripturally, considering the unique circumstance; what is the importance of Pentecost?

 Why is Pentecost important?

-Many individuals ponder the apocalypse as something in the far future, yet in the Bible, the apocalypse (or, the final days) is a significant period, starting with the primary happening to Christ 2000 quite a while back and finishing up with the second happening to Christ when He gets back to pass judgment on the world.
+Many individuals ponder the apocalypse as something in the far future.
+Yet, in the Bible, the apocalypse (or the final days) is a significant period, starting with the primary happening to Christ 2000 quite a while back and finishing up with the second happening to Christ when He gets back to pass judgment on the world.
 Everything in the middle of the first and second happening to Christ (Satan chained) is viewed as the last days.
-The approaching of the Spirit at Pentecost was an indication that the apocalypse is coming.
+The approaching of the Spirit at Pentecost indicates that the apocalypse is coming.